bet4a/d3wiki/SVG-Shapes.md

 <a name="diagonal_source" href="SVG-Shapes#wiki-diagonal_source">#</a> diagonal.<b>source</b>([<i>source</i>])

 If *source* is specified, sets the *source*-accessor to the specified function or constant.
 If *source* is not specified, returns the current *source*-accessor.
-The purpose of the *source* accessor is to return an object that describes the starting point of the diagonal.
-The returned object is subsequently passed to the [projection](SVG-Shapes#wiki-diagonal_projection).
+The purpose of the *source* accessor is to return an object of the form `{x, y}` that describes the starting point of the diagonal.
+(The returned object is subsequently passed to the [projection](SVG-Shapes#wiki-diagonal_projection).)
 The default accessor assumes that the input data is an object with suitably-named attributes:

 ```javascript
 function source(d) {